Cray-HPE/docs-csm/operations/observability/Observability.md

 - product name
 - product version

-Metrics captured for the stage
+Metrics captured for the stage:
 1) stage name
 2) stage type
 3) stage start time (derived from min(start time of the all the operations presented in the stage)